-On Tuesday, March 28, 2017, the Robert Strauss Center is pleased to welcome Meg Jacobs to discuss her new book Panic at the Pump: the Energy Crisis and the Transformation of American Politics in the 1970s.
-The event is free and open to the public.
+On Tuesday, March 28, 2017, the Strauss Center welcomed Meg Jacobs, Research Scholar at the Woodrow Wilson School at Princeton University, as part of the Brumley Speakers Series to discuss her new book Panic at the Pump: The Energy Crisis and the Transformation of American Politics in the 1970s.

 Jacobs’ lecture explored how Americans experienced the energy crises in 1973 and 1979 that resulted from foreign policy troubles in the Middle East and were characterized by soaring gasoline prices, shortages, and long lines.
 Painting a vivid portrait of the political landscape of the time, Jacobs detailed Presidents Nixon’s and Carter’s attempts to manage the crisis as well as key legislation and political maneuvering in response to the crisis.

 The Emergency Petroleum Allocation Act of 1973 allowed the government to decide how much oil each retailer would be allocated, and could charge and sell.
 President Carter’s approach included calling for Americans to reduce their use of gasoline, creating the Department of Energy, and appointing the first Energy Secretary James R. Schlesinger.